-Banana Coconut Ginger Ice Cream, made easy & healthy and doesn’t require an ice cream maker!
-Ready in under 5 minutes.
+Coconut Ginger Banana Ice Cream is made easy, healthy and doesn’t require an ice cream maker!
+It’s naturally sweetened with pure maple syrup and ready in under 5 minutes.

 If you have followed my blog long enough, you know that I love my banana ice creams!
 You may already be familiar with this Almond Chunky Monkey or Banana Cherry Garcia.
 The reason I love them so much is because they are so easy to make and you need an ice cream maker.

-I make due by blending up banana’s with all kinds of fun ingredients using a food processor (a blender would do fine too).
-They can be served as a soft-serve, or frozen for a few hours and scooped out like ice cream.
+I make due by blending bananas with all kinds of fun ingredients using a food processor (a blender would do fine, too).
+They can be served as soft-serve, or frozen for a few hours and scooped out like ice cream.
 The best of both worlds.
 Just blend your ingredients and enjoy now or later.
 Easy and done!

 What you’ll need: